 Other possible evidence against the hypothesis would be finding explanations to replace those I have given here.
 For instance, scientists might find a way to define our world without reference to us.
 (In the spirit of Einstein, such a definition would need to treat our world as a single thing and not merely comprise a listing of facts pertaining to our world.)
 Finding another explanation of the measurement problem would be another way of avoiding my hypothesis.
 Ideally, such an explanation should be proven true and not rely on plausibility.

 Perhaps the best refutation of my hypothesis would be to prove that the phenomenon of belief has nothing to do with science.
 That could be done by finding something about our world which is true but not believed so.
 A lack of parallelism such as that would show that science does not rely on what people believe but takes an independent approach to the truth.
 (I repeat that we cannot rely on the truth of an external world being the cause of our beliefs about it, because that would cause all of us to have the same beliefs - and we do not.)

 For logical reasons, as I mentioned, it is our unconscious beliefs that select our world, and this introduces an element of subjectivity into the logic.
-But this is not a flaw.
+But it is not a flaw.
 It is a requirement of any theory of the world that it not be entirely objective.
 That is because the notion of objectivity requires an observer to validate it, the observer being outside the thing observed.
 The existence of such an observer means that the object observed is not everything.
 In my scheme I specifically include a subjective element (the role of man as an axiom) and this allows a comprehensive explanation of "everything".